Preventing and relieving homelessness

 If rent or mortgage arrears are identified to be a problem we have dedicated Money Advice and Welfare Officers who would be able to provide you with the necessary advice and assistance to resolve the issues.
 The Money Advice Officer would also be able to attend court with you and negotiate with your landlord or lender during the hearing to either prevent the eviction or to acquire more time in the property.

-For those individuals or households who are currently experiencing domestic abuse we would be able to put you in touch with organisations such as the Cheshire East Domestic Abuse Hub who would be able to allocate a dedicated domestic abuse worker and can assist with options to keep you safe and secure in your current property such as implementing target hardening measures or injunctions.
+If you are experiencing domestic abuse we can put you in touch with organisations such as the Cheshire East Domestic Abuse Hub.
+They can provide a domestic abuse worker to support you and help you stay safe in your current property.
+Options include strengthening security at the property and arranging an injunction.

 Direct financial assistance